Alternative natural materials: Bamboo

-Cordwood is a combination of small remnants of firewood and other lumber that usually go to waste.
-These small blocks of wood can easily be put together to make a structure that, like stone, has great insulation as well as thermal mass.
-Cordwood provides the rustic look of log cabins without the use of tons of lumber.
-You can build an entire building with just cordwood or use stones to fill in the walls.

 Rammed earth

 Rammed earth is a very abundant material that can be used in place of concrete and brick.
 Soil is packed tightly into wall molds where it is rammed together and hardened to form a durable wall packing made of nothing more than dirt, stones, and sticks.
-Rammed Earth also provides great thermal mass, which means great energy savings.
+Rammed earth also provides thermal mass, resulting in energy savings.
 In addition, it is very weatherproof and durable enough that it was used in the Great Wall of China.

 Earth-sheltered

-Earth sheltering is a unique building technique in which buildings are completely constructed on at least one side by some form of Earth whether it be a grass roof, clay walls, or both.
+Earth sheltering is a unique building technique in which buildings are completely constructed by some form of earth on at least one side, whether it be a grass roof, clay walls, or both.
 This unique system usually includes plenty of windows because of the difficulty involved with using too much electricity in such a house.
 This adds to the energy efficiency of the house by reducing lighting costs.